Karios Forge - User Guide

 If this fails:

-• Verify node is reachable in BMC console.
+• Verify the node is reachable in the BMC console.

 • Reopen node details and retry Unprovision.